24 minute read

 The Seductive Completeness of Incomplete Information

-Standing in the research lab of CryptoLab, Inc. in Lyon, France, engaged in deep discussions about homomorphic encryption and AI privacy, I found myself confronting a peculiar cognitive phenomenon that extends far beyond cryptography.
-My colleagues and I were debugging a protocol implementation, and I noticed something curious: the partial output from our encrypted computation was leading us to construct elaborate theories about what might be going wrong, each of us filling in the gaps with our own assumptions and biases.
+Engaged in deep discussions about AI privacy, I found myself confronting a peculiar cognitive phenomenon that extends far beyond cryptography.
+My colleagues and I were debugging a protocol implementation, and I noticed something curious – the partial output from our encrypted computation was leading us to construct elaborate theories about what might be going wrong, each of us filling in the gaps with our own assumptions and biases.

 The implications extend far beyond technical domains.
 Consider how political discourse in our hyper-connected age operates on exactly this principle.
 Voters receive carefully curated partial information—selective polling data, edited video clips, cherry-picked economic statistics—that triggers their pattern-completion mechanisms to construct complete political narratives.
 A 30-second campaign ad or a viral social media post provides just enough information to feel informed while systematically omitting context that might complicate the narrative.
 The result?
 Millions of people making consequential voting decisions based on elaborate mental models constructed from deliberately incomplete information.